 Foreign Income Exclusion: Beginning in 2018, we now recognize the federal Form 2555 Foreign Earned Income Exclusion.
-Taxpayer can exclude up to $104,000 of income from tax pursuant to section 26 USC 911.
-If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit in parenthesis (Example: (30,000)) on Form 40 or 40NR, line 8 Other Income on page 2 of your return.
+You can exclude up to $104,000 of income from tax pursuant to section 26 USC 911.
+If you are entitled to a foreign income exclusion, then please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit in parenthesis (e.g., (30,000)) on Form 40 or 40NR, line 8 Other Income on page 2 of your return.
 All foreign income must be reported on your return in order to receive any foreign income exclusion.

 Deposits to a catastrophe savings account: Alabama residents may deduct from gross income deposits made to a catastrophe savings account.
 The deduction is $2,000 if the insurance deductible is equal to or less than $1,000.
-If the deductible is greater than $1,000 the amount of the deduction is the lesser of $15,000 or twice the amount of the insurance deductible.
-If the taxpayer is self-insured and chooses not to obtain insurance then the deduction is the lesser of $250,000 or the value of the taxpayer’s legal residence.
+If the deductible is greater than $1,000, then the amount of the deduction is the lesser of $15,000 or twice the amount of the insurance deductible.
+If the taxpayer is self-insured and chooses not to obtain insurance, then the deduction is the lesser of $250,000 or the value of the taxpayer’s legal residence.
 For more information, see the Catastrophe savings Account FAQs.

-Contributions to a Health Savings Account (HSA): Alabama residents may deduct from gross income deposits made to a health saving account.
+Contributions to a Health Savings Account (HSA): Alabama residents may deduct from gross income deposits made to a health savings account.
 The HSA contributions are defined as contributions made by a taxpayer to his or her HSA up to the maximum amount allowed pursuant to 26 USC §223.
 Any contributions made to a heath savings account using pre-tax dollars are not deductible.

-Deposits to an Alabama First-Time and Second Chance Home Buyer Savings Account: Alabama residents who have not owned or purchased individually or jointly a home ten years prior to the purchase of the first-time home in Alabama may now take a deduction for contributions made to a first-time and second chance home buyer savings account.
+Deposits to an Alabama First-Time and Second Chance Home Buyer Savings Account: Alabama residents who have not owned or purchased individually or jointly a home 10 years prior to the purchase of the first-time home in Alabama may now take a deduction for contributions made to a first-time and second chance home buyer savings account.
 Individuals must open an account with a financial institution which is designated as a first-time and second chance home buyer savings account on or after January 1, 2019.
 Only the account holder(s) are eligible for a deduction.
 Individuals or organizations that contribute to an account on behalf of the taxpayer will not be eligible for any deductions for the contribution.
-The funds must be used by December 31st of the fifth year to purchase a home in Alabama or the entire funds balance must be included in the account holder’s income.
+The funds must be used by December 31 of the fifth year to purchase a home in Alabama or the entire funds balance must be included in the account holder’s income.
 Taxpayers must maintain and submit annually with their return any supporting documentation provided by the financial institution for the account.
 Funds withdrawn for reasons other than to purchase a first-time home will require the taxpayer to include both the entire balance of the fund, including any accumulated earnings, in income in the year of withdrawal and a penalty equal to 10% of the amount withdrawn.
 Any earnings on the account are not taxable if used for the purchase of a first home in Alabama.
 Schedule HBC needs to be completed along with specific documentation.

-Apportionment Factor Update: Alabama Act 2021-1 amends Section 40-27-1, to change the apportionment factor to a single sales factor.
+Apportionment Factor Update: Alabama Act 2021-1 amends Section 40-27-1 to change the apportionment factor to a single sales factor.
 All business income shall be apportioned to this state by multiplying the income by the sales factor.
 Origin sales shipped from this state in which the purchaser is the United States government, or the taxpayer is not taxable in the state of the purchaser are no longer included in the sales factor.

 Electing Pass-Through Entity: Alabama Act 2021-1 allows Alabama S-Corporations and Subchapter K entities (passthrough entities or PTEs) to elect to pay Alabama income tax at the entity level.
-Entities making this election (Electing PTEs) must notify ADOR by filing Form PTE-E via My Alabama Taxes at any time during the tax year but no later than the 15th day of the third month following the close of that tax year for which the entity elects to be taxed as an Electing PTE.
+Entities making this election (Electing PTEs) must notify ALDOR by filing Form PTE-E via My Alabama Taxes at any time during the tax year but no later than the 15th day of the third month following the close of that tax year for which the entity elects to be taxed as an Electing PTE.
 Entities making this election are required to file Form EPT, in addition to Form 65 or Form 20S, and submit estimated tax payments.